-After Nebuchadnezzar died, his son Amel-Marduk took the throne then was murdered two years later.
+After Nebuchadnezzar died, his son Amel-Marduk took the throne and then was murdered two years later.
 This would bring Belshazzar to his eighth year of life.
-Then, he was twelve years old when Neriglisser died.
-Neriglisser’s son, Labishi-Marduk and Belshazar might even have been playmates at the time Labishi was placed on the throne but murdered when Belshazzar was around thirteen.
+He was twelve years old when Neriglisser died.
+Neriglisser’s son, Labishi-Marduk and Belshazzar might even have been playmates at the time Labishi was placed on the throne but murdered when Belshazzar was around thirteen.
 When the conspirators who killed his playmate chose Nabonidus, Belshazzar’s father, to be king, Belshazzar’s elation probably eclipsed any remorse he may have had for his erstwhile friend.
 In fact, as the story goes, Belshazzar was probably far happier than his father, who had little interest in the affairs of government.
 He was far more engrossed with religious things.

-So, even though he knew “of his grandfather’s banishment, by the decree of God, from the society of men; and was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
+Even though he knew “of his grandfather’s banishment, by the decree of God, from the society of men; and he was familiar with Nebuchadnezzar’s conversion and miraculous restoration,” it appears to have made little or no impression on his mind.
 Perhaps, thinking about the murder of his friend Labishi by the conspirators who engineered his death, he may have concluded in order to survive one does well to be popular with “his lords,” and what better way to do that than throw parties and festivities every so often.

 If there were any words of caution, or reminders of “the lessons that he should never have forgotten,” those bold enough to suggest such things probably found themselves sent to remote sections of the empire.
 Daniel may have been one of them.